Shooting the Soul of a Nation

 As requested, we approached the BBC again, but in the time available they could not excise the passage in question without making an obvious hole in the programme.

-It’s actually highly unlikely that the passage could not have been removed, if the BBC had really wanted to do it, which clearly they did not.
+It’s actually highly unlikely that the passage could not have been removed, if the BBC had really wanted to do so, which clearly they did not.

-The cable added that the BBC had informed the Foreign Office that:
+The cable added that the BBC had informed the Foreign Office that broadcasting the passage Bhumibol had complained about had not caused any controversy:

 None of the calls to the BBC after the programme referred to the offending passage.
 From past experience, any pressure group intending to capitalise on part of the programme would contact the BBC.